Saykara

 Acquisition in 2008

-eScription, Inc. is a provider of computer-aided medical transcription solutions tailored for healthcare organizations in the United States.
-Founded in 1999 and based in Needham, Massachusetts, the company offers a range of software products designed to enhance clinical documentation processes.
-These include IntelliScript, which records and optimizes clinicians' dictations; AutoScript, a speech recognition engine that generates draft documents from audio; EditScript, a tool for transcription that streamlines workflows; NetScript, which facilitates electronic signatures and document revisions; and PrintScript, which manages document distribution through printers and fax machines within healthcare facilities.
-As of 2008, eScription operates as a subsidiary of Nuance Communications, Inc.
+eScription, Inc. is a provider of software solutions tailored for healthcare enterprises, focusing on computer-aided medical transcription.
+Founded in 1999 and based in Needham, Massachusetts, the company offers a suite of products designed to enhance the efficiency of clinical documentation.
+These include IntelliScript, which records and optimizes audio dictations for transcription; AutoScript, a speech recognition engine that generates draft documents from clinician dictations; EditScript, a tool that streamlines transcription workflow and document editing; NetScript, which enables electronic signatures and document management; and PrintScript, which facilitates the distribution of documents through printers and fax machines in healthcare settings. eScription operates as a subsidiary of Nuance Communications, enhancing its capabilities in the healthcare documentation landscape.

 Viecore